cerberus-ab/jsobj-analyzer/README.md

 { Number: 3, String: 3, Boolean: 2, Function: 3, Person: 1, Date: 1 }
 ```

 The optional second parameter *maxDepth* limits the depth of inspection.
-By default is 6: it's enough for most cases.
+By default is 6: that is enough for most cases.

 ## Changelog
 ### 0.1.4